Mugisha-Beline/WildlifeEDU_Capstone/README.md

    ```

 2. **Cloud Deployment**
-   For cloud-based hosting, platforms like AWS or Heroku can be used.
+   For cloud-based hosting, Heroku will be used.
    - **AWS EC2**: Use an EC2 instance to run the app and configure security groups for API access.
    - **RDS**: For database management, use AWS RDS for MongoDB Atlas.
    - **Heroku**: For a quick and scalable deployment option, deploy the backend directly to Heroku and configure environment variables within the Heroku dashboard.